passcod/blook/monthly-update/2017/dec-10.md

 > Patra Fardi's youngest niece, Hedala, is Force-sensitive although she doesn't
 > know it.
 What she knows is she has keen instincts and she's always better off,
-> in small ways and in large, when she follows it, even when it seems very odd.
+> in small ways and in large, when she follows them, even when they're very odd.
 > Jeira's and Beca's daughter Naema was left alone when her parents suddenly
 > disappeared one night.
 She's had to survive on her own, and she's focused all
 > her efforts on escaping Thabeska.
 One day, she finds an opportunity and steals
 > away on a Fardi shuttle.
 When they land in Rinn, Hedala stays behind, citing
 > feeling off — which the crew assumes is land-sickness: not uncommon in
 > first-time travelers after a long passage.
-Naema proceeds to steals the shuttle,
+Naema proceeds to steals the
-> unknowingly kidnapping the important child!
-From adversity grows a reluctant
+> shuttle, unknowingly kidnapping the important child!
+From adversity grows a
-> partnership as they try to find their way in the Galaxy and in life
+> reluctant partnership (and perhaps more!) as they try to find their way.

 It's pretty fun to write, and I do plan on publishing it at some point.
 However, I'd like to have an entire work finished before I do that.
 I know better than to